 Highly Available Storage (HAST) framework, allows transparent storage of the same data across several physically separated machines connected by a TCP/IP network.
-This framework act as a RAID1 mirror and is similar to DRBD storage system used in the GNU/Linux platform.
 High availability is one of the main requirements in serious business applications and highly-available storage is a key component in such environments.

 The following are the main features of HAST:

-- mask I/O errors on local hard drives.
+- Can be used to mask I/O errors on local hard drives.

 - File system agnostic as it works with any file system supported by FreeBSD.

-- To build a robust and durable storage system.
+- Together with CARP, Heartbeat, or other tools, it can be used to build a robust and durable storage system.

-In this document, we are going to see how to replicate the zfs volume (zvol) of the same size using HAST.
-The main source is from https://www.freebsd.org/doc/handbook/disks-hast.html .
-Configuring HAST is a very simple process that involves a configuration file (hast. conf), hast utility tool (hastctl), and a hastd daemon process that provides data synchronization between ‘Master’ and ‘Secondary’ node.
+In this document, we are going to see on how to replicate the zfs volume (zvol) of same size using HAST.
+Main source is from https://www.freebsd.org/doc/handbook/disks-hast.html .
+Configuring HAST is very simple process which involves a configuration file (hast.conf), hast utility tool (hastctl) and a hastd daemon process which provides data synchronization between ‘Master’ and ‘Secondary’ node.

-Note: Before running the hastconf.sh script, make sure master node RSA public key is added as authorized key in the secondary node.
-Because master node can transfer file to the secondary node without using password via scp.
+Note: Before running the hastconf.sh script, make sure master node RSA public key is added as authorized key in the secondary node so that, master node can transfer file to the secondary node without password via scp.

 Script can be downloaded from the git link https://gitlab.com/freebsd1/hast .
 Instructions on how to run this script is at ‘README’ file.